Checklist for Accessible TikTok Videos

 Your video description should summarize the main content, highlight key messages, and provide any extra context that might not be obvious from the visuals [3].
 Use line breaks to organize ideas and make descriptions easy to scan.
 Add relevant hashtags in camel case, and include timestamps if your video covers multiple topics.
 Stick to straightforward language to ensure users with cognitive disabilities can follow along.
 Well-written descriptions not only improve accessibility but also help TikTok's algorithm correctly classify your content for better recommendations [3].

 Think about what someone who can't see the video would need to know.
 Describe key visual elements, actions, or on-screen text that captions might miss.
 For example, if your video includes important text overlays, mention them in the description.
-This ensures every viewer can fully understand and engage with your content, regardless of their abilities.

 Optimize Thumbnails and Metadata